NVentimiglia/Unity3d-Async-Task/README.md

 ## Use

 ####Run
 Tasks have a static factory "Run" method which will create a new task in that started state.
-This method has overrides for every conscionable situation.
+This method has overrides for most every situation.
 You may also construct a task yourself and start it yourself.

 ####Strategy
 Tasks have a number of strategies you can choose from.